sam-w-yellin/volatile-int-blog/content/posts/tuple-template-concepts/index.md

 ```
 Our goal is to have `ElementsAreIntegral` evaluate to `true` when the elements meet `std::integral` and `false` when they do not.

-First, we know that we ultimately are going to need to unpack this tuple and check the elements.
-So we know we need something that expands out all the tuple elements, applies the target concept, and returns false if any are not satisfied:
+Ultimately we are going to need to unpack this tuple and check the elements.
+We need something that expands out all the tuple elements, applies the target concept, and returns false if any are not satisfied:

 ```c++
 // Note: this cannot be our final concept — it requires an index pack